 - Link the Rubric to an Assessment Dropbox

-- Allocate Accurate Scores/Points to the Analytic Rubric
+- Points table for the Analytic Rubric

 1. Click New Rubric to create a new rubric.